ripixel/ripixel-website/thoughts/articles/2023-01-02_Deploying-to-Firebase-Preview-Channels-using-CircleCI-and-GitHub.md

 ```

 And now we have PRs (well, any branches that aren't `master` or `staging`) deploying to preview channels and posting back to the relevant PR with a comment to view the changes.

+To see the entire build step for this website, check out its [CircleCI config](https://github.com/ripixel/ripixel-website/blob/master/.circleci/config.yml).
+It's not doing anything crazy - install dependencies, lint the repo, build the site, and deploy!